Discover the beaches of Venice, ‘sharks tooth capitol of the world’

 Caspersen Beach

-Consistently ranked among the best beaches in Florida, Caspersen stretches south more than a mile-and-a-half beyond the end of Harbor Drive.
+Consistently ranked among the best beaches in Florida, Casperson stretches more than a mile south of the end of Harbor Drive.

 Although there’s plenty of free parking on hard-pack sand, you may struggle to find a convenient spot on weekends, so get there early.
 Another way to get here is by bicycle along the Venetian Waterway Park’s multi-use trail.